yamaimo-illus/typespec-to-zod/README.md

 ## Supported TypeSpec Format Decorators

-The following TypeSpec formats are converted into Zod formats.
+These format decorators in TypeSpec can be converted to specific constraints in Zod schemas:

 | TypeSpec Format      | Zod Type Conversion |
 |----------------------|---------------------|